 Come for the Steamboat Marathon and enjoy all the area has to offer

 With an extensive trail network, a web of rural roadways, a paved path that parallels the Yampa River from one end of town to the other, and a manageable high altitude location, options for both road and trail runners are exceptional.
 Looking for additional mountain running challenges this summer?
 Steamboat also is home to the nationally recognized non-profit Steamboat Springs Running Series: 13 races incorporating both road and trail options, a range of different lengths, and a variety of spectacular settings.
-Oh, and after all of that running around, check out the fringe benefits of a Steamboat stay: sightseeing, sipping and soaking.
+Oh, and after all of that running around, check out the fringe benefits of a Steamboat stay: sightseeing, shopping, sipping and soaking.

-Shop: Meander around downtown Steamboat Springs’ historic shopping district and explore some of the boutique shops, galleries and more.
+Meander around downtown Steamboat Springs’ historic shopping district and explore some of the boutique shops, galleries and more.
 You might even find sidewalk sales still taking place.
 A stop into F.M.
-Light and Sons is a must to get a true taste of Steamboat’s western heritage, along with the most authentic ranch and cowboy apparel and footwear in town.
+Light and Sons is a must to get a true taste of Steamboat’s western heritage, along with the most authentic ranch and cowboy apparel in town.

 - Storm Peak Brewing Company offers an ever-rotating 20-tap selection along with kombucha on tap and free popcorn (you can also grab food from Moe's Original BBQ, located next door).